The Ethics of Ambiguity: Part II

 Part II, "Personal Freedom and Others," examines a number of different ways that people try to deny their freedom, as freedom can be uncomfortable and disquieting.
 The freedom to choose entails the freedom to try to avoid one's freedom.
 Before we can even do that, however, we start as children, who take the values of the adults around them as ready-made things.
 She calls this the attitude of "seriousness," in which the child "escapes the anguish of freedom" by thinking of values as existing objectively, outside themselves, rather than as an expression of their freedom.
 Once past childhood, one can be a sub-man who avoids all questions of freedom and assumes themselves not free.
 The next rung up the hierarchy is the serious man who "gets rid of his freedom by claiming to subordinate it to values which would be unconditioned," in effect reverting to a kind of childhood.
 Both the sub-man and the serious man refuse to recognize that they are free, in the sense of being able to choose their own values.

 Several other types recognize their freedom, but misuse it.
 The nihilist, having failed at life, decides not to try anything at all.
 "Conscious of being unable to be anything, man then decides to be nothing. ...
 Nihilism is disappointed seriousness which has turned back upon itself."
 The adventurer is one who engages vigorously in various life projects, but without caring for the goal.
 The adventurer "does not attach himself to the end at which he aims; only to his conquest.
 He likes action for its own sake."
-And he tramples on others in the process: "[T]he adventurer shares the nihilist’s contempt for men."
+And they trample on others in the process: "[T]he adventurer shares the nihilist’s contempt for men."
 Finally the passionate man cares enthusiastically about his goal, but shares a similar contempt for others: "Not intending his freedom for men, the passionate man does not recognize them as freedoms either.
 He will not hesitate to treat them as things."